Caribbean Stuffed Plantains Balls with Fish

 • 1 tbsp tomato paste

-• 1 tsp finely chopped onions
+• 1 tsp finely chopped onion

 • ¼ tsp lemon juice